Mountain warfare: World War II

+Examples of mountain warfare used during World War II include the Battles of Narvik, Battle of the Caucasus, Kokoda Track campaign, Battle of Attu, Operation Rentier, Operation Gauntlet, Operation Encore, and the British defence at the Battle of Hong Kong.

+One ambush tactic used against the Germans during the Battles of Narvik utilised hairpin bends.
+Defenders would position themselves above them and open fire when attackers reached a certain point below, parallel to themselves.
+This would force the attackers to retreat, to continue under fire, or to attempt to climb the mountain another way.
+The tactic could be planned in advance, or employed by a retreating force.

+Another tactic utilised was the 'ascending platoon attack'.
+Attackers would scout higher enemy positions from the ground, aided by bad weather or poor visibility.
+A light machine gun team would open fire towards the high enemy position from a distance, offering cover for the remaining soldiers to gradually advance.

 Kashmir conflicts

 Since the Partition of India in 1947, India and Pakistan have been in conflict over the Kashmir region.
 They have fought two wars and numerous additional skirmishes or border conflicts in the region.
 Kashmir is located in the Himalayas, the highest mountain range in the world.

 The first hostilities between the two nations, during the Indo-Pakistani War of 1947, showed that both were ill-equipped to fight in biting cold, let alone at the highest altitudes in the world.
 During the Sino-Indian War of 1962, hostilities broke out between India and China in the same area.

 The subsequent Indo-Pakistani War of 1965 between India and Pakistan was mainly fought in Kashmir's valleys, rather than the mountains themselves, but several mountain battles took place.

+Siachen Conflict (along Saltoro Mustgah) has been witness to battles, operations and skirmishes where many posts higher than 5000m have been captured or fought over.
+The fighting here has been concentrated on the peaks, ridges and passes of Saltoro with India occupying most of the ridge line whilst Pakistan army to the west along the bases.

 During the Kargil War (1999), Indian forces sought to flush out opponents who had captured high mountain posts.
 That proxy war was the only modern war that was fought exclusively in the mountains.
 After the Kargil War, the Indian Army implemented specialist training on artillery use in the mountains, where ballistic projectiles have different characteristics than at sea level.